 Take the kids on a dinosaur scavenger hunt at the University of Kansas Natural History Museum, where one of the most visited dinosaur exhibits in the state is located.
 The best part about this museum is that kids can touch some of the fossilized bones!

 Kansas is home to several children’s museums offering plenty of indoor activities for those too-cold-to-go-outside days.
 Looking for some hands-on learning?
-Kids can learn something new while playing at the Wonderscope Children’s Museum with imaginative activities at every turn.
+Kids can learn something new while playing at the Wonderscope Children’s Museum in Kansas City with imaginative activities at every turn.

 Are you ready to let the kids be in charge?
-Look no further than the Exploration Place, where kids rule over their own kingdom in the museum’s medieval castle.
+Look no further than the Exploration Place in Wichita, where kids rule over their own kingdom in the museum’s medieval castle.
 This museum offers visitors a variety of traveling exhibits covering topics from the human body, imagination, to the world around us.

 Looking for some colorful fun?
 Check out the Kansas Children’s Discovery Center and its plethora of hands-on learning exhibits such as a kid-powered grain elevator, Kansas sunflower climber, and a new outdoor learning center.
 With so many wonderful indoor museums, your kids will be begging for more cold winter days.